XSNAP: An X-ray Supernova Analysis Pipeline with Application to the Type II Supernova 2024ggi: Observations

 \subsection{Swift X-ray Telescope}

-The X-Ray Telescope (XRT; \citeauthor{2005SSRv..120..165B} \citeyear{2005SSRv..120..165B}) onboard the {\it Neil Gehrels Swift Observatory} \citep{2004ApJ...611.1005G} started observing SN 2024ggi on 2024 April 11 UT 14:04:10 $(\delta t = 0.79 \ \rm days)$.
-In this work, we analyzed XRT datasets collected until 2025 March 20.
+The \textit{Swift}-XRT \citep{2005SSRv..120..165B} onboard the {\it Neil Gehrels Swift Observatory} \citep{2004ApJ...611.1005G} started observing SN 2024ggi on 2024 April 11 UT 14:04:10 $(\delta t = 0.79 \ \rm days)$.
+In this work, we analyzed \textit{Swift}-XRT datasets collected until 2025 March 20.
 As each observation has relatively small exposure time $(\sim 1.5 \ \rm ks)$, we binned a few epochs together, ranging from 10-day to 30-day intervals until the source was detected.
-However, SN~2024ggi was not detected in XRT images after 2024 June 02 $(\delta t = 52.20 \ \rm days)$ and these observations were analyzed as upper-limits (see Section \ref{sec:analysis}).
+However, SN~2024ggi was not detected in \textit{Swift}-XRT images after 2024 June 02 $(\delta t = 52.20 \ \rm days)$ and these observations were analyzed as upper-limits (see Section \ref{sec:analysis}).
 Details of each stacked observation is reported in Table \ref{tab:obslogggi}.

-We reduced each stacked observation using \texttt{HEASoft v6.35} \citep{2014ascl.soft08004N}, the Swift XRT Data Analysis Software (\texttt{SWXRTDAS}; version 3.7.0), and the Swift Calibration Database (CALDB) version 20250609.
-Source detection and estimating source-free background regions were utilized through \texttt{ximage v4.5.1} from \texttt{HEASoft} \citep{2014ascl.soft08004N} with signal-to-noise ratio threshold of three $(\rm SNR_{thresh}=3)$ and human vetting with \texttt{SAOImage DS9} \citep{2003ASPC..295..489J}.
+We reduced each stacked observation using \texttt{HEASoft v6.35}, the Swift XRT Data Analysis Software (\texttt{SWXRTDAS}; version 3.7.0), and the Swift Calibration Database (CALDB) version 20250609.
+Source detection and estimating source-free background regions were utilized through \texttt{ximage v4.5.1} from \texttt{HEASoft} with signal-to-noise ratio threshold of three $(\rm SNR_{thresh}=3)$ and human vetting with \texttt{SAOImage DS9}.
 For each epoch, we extracted the spectrum via \texttt{xrtpipeline}, followed the standard practice from \citet{2009MNRAS.397.1177E, 10.1093/mnras/sts066}, and used a circular source region with a radius of $25''$ and circular background region with a radius of $125''$.